-Lattice Technology launched the XVL file in 1997 to overcome the unwieldy file sizes associated with CAD drawings and designs.
+The team that developed the XVL file launched it in 1997.
+It was created to overcome the unwieldy file sizes associated with CAD drawings and designs.

-Today, Toyota owns a significant stake in Lattice Technology and is also a major customer.
-Large manufacturers like Toyota can share designs from multiple CAD programs across different automotive fields — like car and train parts, designed on CATIA and CREO — and ensure consistency.
+The team that created the XVL file is closely linked with a major manufacturer in the automotive field.
+This means it can share designs from multiple CAD programs across different automotive fields – like car and train parts, designed on CATIA and CREO — and ensure consistency.

-While XVL is a proprietary file format to Lattice Technology, XVL viewers are free, so any user can open and view a file without paying licensing costs.
+While XVL is a proprietary file format to its original developer, XVL viewers are free — so any user can open and view a file without having to pay licensing costs.

 CAD file compression.

-One of the main highlights of XVL files is their ability to compress a CAD design to a far smaller file.
-An XVL can reduce a design to 1% of its original size while maintaining all its essential data for design, assembly, service, parts, and catalogs.
+One of the main uses of XVL files is their ability to compress a CAD design to a far smaller file.
+An XVL can reduce a design to 1% of its original size — maintaining essential data for design, assembly, service, parts, and catalogues.

-These small file sizes help designers collaborate on projects, share them with stakeholders, and send them to customers.
+These small file sizes help designers to collaborate on projects, share them with stakeholders and send them to customers.

-You can share CAD designs with other users and authors who need or want to add instructions, interactive documents, and catalogs to the file.
+CAD designs can be shared with other users and authors, who can add instructions, interactive documents, and catalogues to the file.

 Pros and cons of XVL files.